Skip to contents Skip to Global Navigation Menu

 Development Southern Africa.2023; 40(4): 881.
 CrossRef

-• Communication to promote and support physical distancing for COVID-19 prevention and control
+• Communication to promote and support physical distancing for COVID-19 prevention and control: a rapid review

 Rebecca E Ryan, Charlotte Silke, Anne Parkhill, Ariane Virgona, Bronwen Merner, Shauna Hurley, Louisa Walsh, Caroline de Moel-Mandel, Lina Schonfeld, Adrian GK Edwards, Jessica Kaufman, Alison Cooper, Rachel Kar Yee Chung, Karla Solo, Margaret Hellard, Gi